mattantonelli/hubot-is-the-door-open/README.md

 Hubot> Yes, the door is slightly ajar.

 User> hubot is the door askew?
-Hubot> No, the door is not askew.
+Hubot> No, the door is slightly ajar.
 ```

 ### Terse